 - Although this is a summer itinerary, you will still need to bring warm clothing to Iceland.

 Mode of Transport for Your 10 day Iceland Travel Itinerary

 Iceland has no railway system, and although the Icelandic bus system is relatively accessible and straightforward, trips are both expensive and infrequent.

-When traversing the country, therefore, we recommend that you rent a car as it allows you to control your own pace and explore hidden paths and less used roads where you are sure to discover many secrets.
+When traversing the country, therefore, we recommend that you rent a car, as it allows you to control your own pace and explore hidden paths and less-used roads where you are sure to discover many secrets.

-And remember that if you do not have the necessary means of driving by yourself, you always have the option of going on a Guided Ringroad of Iceland Tour.
+And remember that if you do not have the necessary means of driving by yourself, you always have the option of going on a Guided Ring Road of Iceland Tour.

-Day 1 - Reykjavík
+Day 1 - Reykjavik

 Just make sure that you save some energy for the journey ahead.

 - See also Top 10 things to do in Reykjavik